TransformerLensOrg/TransformerLens/README.md

 Mechanistic interpretability is a very young and small field, and there are a *lot* of open problems - if you would like to help, please try working on one! **Check out my [list of concrete open problems](https://docs.google.com/document/d/1WONBzNqfKIxERejrrPlQMyKqg7jSFW92x5UMXNrMdPo/edit) to figure out where to start.**.
 It begins with advice on skilling up, and key resources to check out.

+## Advice for Reading the Code

+One significant design decision made was to have a single transformer implementation that could support a range of subtly different GPT-style models.
+This has the upside of interpretability code just working for arbitrary models when you change the model name in `HookedTransformer.from_pretrained`!
+But it has the significant downside that the code implementing the model (in `HookedTransformer.py` and `components.py`) can be difficult to read.
+I recommend starting with my [Clean Transformer Demo](https://colab.research.google.com/github/neelnanda-io/Easy-Transformer/blob/clean-transformer-demo/Clean_Transformer_Demo.ipynb), which is a clean, minimal implementation of GPT-2 with the same internal architecture and activation names as HookedTransformer, but is significantly clearer and better documented.

 ## Installation

 `pip install git+https://github.com/neelnanda-io/TransformerLens@v2`

 Import the library with `import transformer_lens`

 (Note: This library used to be known as EasyTransformer, and some breaking changes have been made since the rename.
-If you need to use the old version with some legacy code, run `pip install git+https://github.com/neelnanda-io/TransformerLens@v1`
+If you need to use the old version with some legacy code, run `pip install git+https://github.com/neelnanda-io/TransformerLens@v1`.
+Currently `pip install git+https://github.com/neelnanda-io/TransformerLens` will also install v1, this will be changed in the near future)

 ## Local Development